PostHog/posthog.com/contents/tutorials/regex-basics.md

 Other important symbols to know:

-- `.` is any symbol other than newlines
+- `.` is any symbol other than newlines.
-- Square brackets `[]` mean any of the characters included. `[abc]` checks any of A, B, or C. Include a `-` to check for a range. `[a-c]` is equivalent to the last example, `[4-7]` is equivalent to 4, 5, 6, and 7.
+- Square brackets `[]` mean any of the characters included. `[abc]` checks any of A, B, or C.
+- `-` checks for a range. `[4-7]`, for example, searches for 4, 5, 6, and 7.
 - Round brackets `()` are a group of one or more symbols. `(ABC)` checks for exactly "ABC."
 - `+` checks the preceding item matches 1 or more times. `*` matches zero or more times. `.*` would match everything minus newlines.
 - `\w`, `\d`, `\s` represent a word, digit, and whitespace.
 Capitalize them to represent NOT a word, digit, or whitespace.

 There are many more symbols representing many more use cases, they include special characters, escaped characters, logic, lookahead, and more.
 You can play around and learn more regex on a site like [RegExr](https://regexr.com/) or [Regex101](https://regex101.com/).
-The basics give you an idea of what regex can do, but to provide practical details, let’s go over some use cases in PostHog.

 ## Using regex in PostHog